nuejs/nue/packages/nuejs.org/docs/custom-components.md

 ---

 # Custom components
-Nue's layout is built around custom components designed to enhance web development with a semantic approach.
-There are four types of components:
+There are four types of custom components:

 - **Markdown extensions**: Extend the Markdown syntax with custom tags for greater flexibility.
 - **Layout modules**: Fill the slots in the [page layout](layout.html) to create structured designs.
 - **Layout components**: Custom server-side components that reside within the layout modules, allowing for dynamic content.
-- **Islands**: Interactive [islands](islands.html) rendered on the client side (CSR), enhancing the user experience with minimal JavaScript.
+- **Interactive islands**: rendered on the client side (CSR), enhancing the user experience with minimal JavaScript.
+Here's an example:

-## Component syntax
-Nue features a built-in HTML-based template language that simplifies the development of both server- and client-side components.
+[image-gallery]
+  images: [tomatoes.jpg, lemons.jpg, peas.jpg, popcorn.jpg]
+  basedir: /img

-### Like React, but semantic
+## Like React, but semantic
-Nue components bring the power of React-like functionality while prioritizing semantic web principles.
-Think of them as programmable HTML fragments that function seamlessly on both the server and client sides.
-With a focus on clean, semantic markup, Nue enables developers to progressively enhance their applications without compromising structure.
+Nue components offer React-like functionality while focusing on semantic web design.
+They work seamlessly on both the server and client sides, allowing developers to enhance applications progressively without losing structure.

-Whereas React can be seen as "just JavaScript," Nue is "just HTML."
-Any valid HTML in Nue is also a valid component, making it intuitive and accessible.
+Unlike React, which relies heavily on JavaScript, Nue is based on HTML.
+Any valid HTML in Nue is also a valid component, making it simple and accessible.

 ```html
 <div class="{ type }">